-There are no further admission requirements for the Concentration in Biblical Languages beyond admission to the University.
+There are no further admission requirements for the Biblical and Theological Studies program beyond admission to the university.

-Dallas Theological Seminary 4+1 and 4+2 Program
+Dallas Theological Seminary 4+1 and 4+2 Programs

 Arizona Christian University (ACU) and Dallas Theological Seminary (DTS) have partnered to offer an academic collaboration that will allow ministry-minded students to graduate with both a bachelor's and master's degree in just 5-6 years.
 This program will fast-track future Christian leaders in their journey to complete their education and enter full-time ministry equipped and empowered to serve the Kingdom.

-For more information see https://www.arizonachristian.edu/dts/
+For more information, see www.arizonachristian.edu/dts/.